pcisha/Team-Member-Management-Application/README.md

     db.sqlite3 file.
 Using the command `$python manage.py migrate`
 12. `requirements-dev.txt` file is used for dependency management.
 Currently, Django version number is added as the only dependency.
-13. Superuser `pcisha`'` without a password is created for the app.
+13. Superuser `abc` without a password is created for the app.

 #### URL Endpoints for CRUD Operations